Meet the YEAH! Team

 BOARD OF DIRECTORS

-Donna J. Baker is the University Archivist for Middle Tennessee State University in Murfreesboro, Tennessee.
-Prior to this, she was Head of Special Collections and Archives and curator of the Appalachia-Kentucky Collection at Morehead State University in Morehead, Kentucky.
-She received her MA in History from Eastern Illinois University and her MSLS from the University of North Carolina at Chapel Hill.
-When not working her day job, her research interests focus on music, the landscape of memory created through music, and cultural institutions.
+Donna J. Baker is the University Archivist and Records Officer at Northwestern State University of Louisiana.
+She previously served as University Archivist at Middle Tennessee State University and Head of Special Collections and Archives at Morehead State University.
+Donna holds an M.A. in History from Eastern Illinois University and an M.S.L.S. from the University of North Carolina at Chapel Hill.

 BOARD OF DIRECTORS